yiyansun/GeoAI/labs/lab07/readme.md

 Please export both parts into a **PDF or Word document** and upload it to **Canvas**.

-> **Note:** Assignments must be submitted by the due date.
-Late submissions will incur a 10% penalty per day unless prior accommodations are arranged.
-We support flexibility with advance communication, but extensions will only be granted under documented circumstances.
+**Note:** Lab assignments must be submitted electronically to Canvas by the due date.
+Late submissions will incur a 10% penalty per day unless prior notice is given for valid reasons such as illness, academic conflicts, or personal emergencies.
+Flexibility is possible with timely communication, but make-up exams or extensions will only be granted in documented, exceptional cases.

----

-## 🧠 Acknowledgement

-This lab builds upon GeoAI workflows developed by Bo Zhao and students in GEOG495.
-Design inspired by Haowei Wei’s original contributions on critical spatial data science.